MagickalWiz/magickalwiz.github.io/sysresc-cpdrive.md

+This is a simple guide on how to copy a drive to dig through without danger of ruining or messing with the original drive.
+WARNING: THIS GUIDE IS CREATED FOR USE IN LINUX SYSTEMS

 Begin with a System Rescue USB.
-Skip to line 7 if you already have one.
+Skip to line 10 if you already have one.
 If not, continue reading to learn how to make one.

 https://system-rescue.org/download

 Download the AMD64 ISO, and read the instructions below the download links to install on a USB.

-WARNING: THIS GUIDE IS CREATED FOR USE IN LINUX SYSTEMS

 Begin by opening Terminal and becoming root, either by `su -` or `sudo -i`.
 Type `fdisk -l` to list the various drives.
 Triple-check (at the very least) that you have the correct drive.